tonytvo/blog-generator/content/blog/4-hours-body/index.md

 # pre-bedtime habits
 - a high fat and fibre bite will help you feel less drained and irritable toward the beginning of the day.
-- You should have 2 tablespoons of almond margarine, two or three celery sticks before bed.
+- You should have two tablespoons of almond margarine and two or three celery sticks before bed.
 This should assist with keeping your blood sugar levels consistent overnight.
 - Eat an enormous dinner brimming with fat and protein three hours before bed.
 - Clean up or cold shower before bed and burn through 1.5 to 3 milligrams of melatonin an hour before bed.
 - Ultrasonic humidifiers will make your room cool and damp, making it simpler to rest.
 - A blue light treatment light for 15 minutes in the first part of the day will give you an increase in energy.
 - A night wave beat light will assist you with unwinding, creating a blue light that tenderly ascents and falls.
-- Attempt to try not to utilize your telephone or PC at evening time, as they send blue light.
+- Attempt not to utilize your telephone or PC in the evening, as they send blue light.
 This light will make it harder to rest.
 - Utilize the gadgets.
 Get yourself some blue light obstructing glasses.

 # Reversing injuries/adding muscle
 - the more muscle you have, the easier it is to keep the fat off.
-- Workout A. Make 10 sets, each with thirteen reps and as much weight as you can, except for swings with the kettlebell.
+- Workout A. Make ten sets, each with thirteen reps and as much weight as possible, except for swings with the kettlebell.
 For the kettlebell, make 20 to 25 swings.
 Repeat the entire circuit twice:
   - Squatting with dumbells, tighten buttocks at the bottom of the squat for one second before getting up
-  - One-sided paddle with 2 supports
+  - One-sided paddle with two supports
   - Step forward with a dumbbell
   - Open-arm push-ups
   - Swings with a kettlebell with both arms